yast/yast-bootloader/SUPPORTED_SCENARIOS.md

 # Supported Scenarios

-Goal of this document is to have a single source of information  which scenarios are supported by yast2-bootloader.
+The goal of this document is to have a single source of information  which scenarios are supported by yast2-bootloader.

 ## bootloaders